-Today, we continue our multi-part examination of compliant e-billing for California workers’ comp bills.
+Today, we continue our multi-part examination of compliant electronic billing for California workers’ comp bills.
 We kicked off the series with a primer, before diving into electronic EORs and EDI agent responsibilities.
 Now we turn to another issue that plagues providers across the state.
-When we speak to providers about the complexity of the workers’ comp e-billing system, a common error stands out: indirect routing of electronic bills.
+When we speak to providers about the complexity of the workers’ comp electronic billing system, a common error stands out: indirect routing of electronic bills.

-Often a provider (or a provider’s chosen EDI agent) simply does not read the fine print, and is therefore unaware of this direct connection requirement.
-Instead, they non-compliantly route all of their e-bills to a single clearinghouse.
+Often a provider (or a provider’s chosen EDI agent) simply does not read the fine print, and is therefore unaware of this requirement.
+Instead, they non-compliantly route all of their electronic bills to a single clearinghouse.
 For example, if a provider routes all of their electronic billing to Jopari, this is compliant only for the claims administrators that have chosen Jopari as their clearinghouse.
 This is not compliant for claims administrators that do not use Jopari as their EDI agent.

 When providers incorrectly route their electronic billing to a single clearinghouse, they forego many of the benefits of electronic billing.
 Bills are not delivered to the correct electronic address, including the Payer ID and EDI agent used by the claims administrator.
 For indirectly routed bills, a claims administrator is not obligated to